 Topping up in Italy

 Top up at tobacconist stores (tabacchi), which are small news stands – simply state your operator and ‘ricaricare’ (recharge).
-Alternatively, top up at supermarkets, use the online facilities provided by your operator, or try the Recharge my SIM site.
+Alternatively, top up at supermarkets, use the online facilities provided by your operator.

 Can’t be bothered with buying a local SIM in Italy?
 Want to buy before you fly?